redis/redis-doc/topics/cluster-spec.md

 Keys distribution model
 ---

-The key space is split into 4096 slots, effectively setting an upper limit for the cluster size of 4096 nodes (however the suggested max size of nodes is in the order of a few hundreds).
+The key space is split into 16384 slots, effectively setting an upper limit for the cluster size of 16384 nodes (however the suggested max size of nodes is in the order of ~ 1000 nodes).

-All the master nodes will handle a percentage of the 4096 hash slots.
+All the master nodes will handle a percentage of the 16384 hash slots.
 When the cluster is **stable**, that means that there is no a cluster reconfiguration in progress (where hash slots are moved from one node to another) a single hash slot will be served exactly by a single node